But SaaS SEO often has challenges and opportunities that you won’t find elsewhere.

 All these types of websites also want a piece of the “organic search” cake.
 You’ll need a list of these for further SEO research and to track your progress.

-The best way to find your organic search competitors is to check keyword overlap reports.
-Plug your domain into Ahrefs’ Site Explorer and head to the Competing Domains report:
+The best way to find your organic search competitors is to plug in a dominant website in your niche into Ahrefs’ Site Explorer and head to the Organic competitors report.
+If your own website already drives solid organic traffic, start there:

 We’ll make use of the list of your organic search competitors.
 Consider this an SEO competitor analysis.